insure logo

 Quality Verified

-How much you spend on major expenses such as housing, groceries and insurance all affect your cost of living – and prices for goods and services can vary widely by location.
+How much you spend on major expenses such as housing, groceries and insurance all impact your cost of living – and prices for goods and services can vary widely by location.

 That means a state’s cost of living can make the difference between being financially comfortable or living paycheck to paycheck.